5 Things You’re Doing on Facebook That Are Costing You FollowersApril 19, 2020

 Sharing long-form content is a great inbound marketing tool for your school, but Facebook isn’t the best platform for it.
 If you have a large amount of information to share with your school community, make sure that you’re posting it to your school blog or website instead.
 You can still drive traffic to your longer blog posts by promoting a post preview on your Facebook page.
 Take a look at the example from our own Digistorm Facebook where we promoted one of our latest blogs, How To Ensure Your School Website Shows Up on Google, in a short but effective post.

-Keep in mind that Facebook is also a channel where users come to be entertained or informed.
+Keep in mind that Facebook is also a channel where users come to be entertained or informed and with their recent change in algorithm, Facebook prioritizes post that help to build a stronger connection between users.
 It takes a more “relaxed” format compared to other social media channels and posts with overly promotional messaging can be poorly received by your audience.
 Facebook’s goal is to bring people together, so it’s best to try and balance the number of sales driven posts and think of creative ways to showcase your school instead.
 To help balance posts several businesses use the social media “rule of thirds” approach in their content vision.
 The rule of thirds focuses on breaking up your content into three different categories.
 These categories include:

 - One-third of your posts should be dedicated to promotion to help drive traffic and enrollments.